-The validators reviewed the work of the evaluation team, and found that sufficient evidence and justification was provided by the evaluation team to confirm that the evaluation was conducted in accordance with the requirements of the CEM, and that the conclusion reached by the evaluation team was justified.
+The validators reviewed the work of the evaluation team and found that sufficient evidence and justification was provided by the evaluation team to confirm that the evaluation was conducted in accordance with the requirements of the CEM, and that the conclusion reached by the evaluation team was justified.

-8.5 Evaluation of Test Documentation and the Test Activity
+9.5 Evaluation of Test Documentation and the Test Activity

-The evaluation team applied each ATE CEM work unit.
-The evaluation team ran the set of tests specified by the Assurance Activities in the Protection Profile for Application Software and recorded the results in a proprietary Test Report, summarized those in an evaluation sensitive Evaluation Technical Report and provided an synopsis in the publically available Assurance Activities Report.
+The evaluation team ran the set of tests specified by the Assurance Activities in the SWAPP and recorded the results in a Test Report, summarized in the Evaluation Technical Report and Assurance Activities Report.

-The validators reviewed the work of the evaluation team, and found that sufficient evidence was provided by the evaluation team to show that the evaluation activities addressed the test activities in the Protection Profile for Application Software, and that the conclusion reached by the evaluation team was justified.
+The validators reviewed the work of the evaluation team and found that sufficient evidence was provided by the evaluation team to show that the evaluation activities addressed the test activities in the SWAPP, and that the conclusion reached by the evaluation team was justified.

-8.6 Vulnerability Assessment Activity
+9.6 Vulnerability Assessment Activity

-The evaluation team applied each AVA CEM work unit.
 The evaluation team performed a public search for vulnerabilities, performed vulnerability testing and did not discover any issues with the TOE.
+The following sources of public vulnerability information were searched on July 25, 2019: